Satyachandu81/Satyachandu81/README.md

                 <h3 class="font-weight-light">Who am I ?</h3>
                 <span class="line mb-5"></span>
                 <h5 class="mb-3">Civil Engineer / Cad Designer In Our Lovely Earth</h5>
-                <p class="mt-20">I am a versatile professional, skilled in both Civil Engineering and Interior Design.
+                <p class="mt-20">I am a versatile professional, skilled in both Civil Engineering and cad Design.
 With a strong foundation in Civil Engineering, I have expertise in structural analysis, project management, and construction oversight.
 Simultaneously, my passion for design led me to excel in Interior Design, where I bring creativity and functionality together to transform spaces.
 I specialize in creating aesthetically pleasing and functional environments for residential and commercial projects.
 My goal is to create spaces that not only meet structural integrity but also inspire and enhance the overall human experience within them.</p>
                 <button class="btn btn-outline-danger"><i class="icon-down-circled2 "></i>Download My CV</button>
             </div>
             <div class="col-lg-4 about-card">